katrinsharp/akka-sample-cluster-on-google-platform/docs/src/main/paradox/index.md

   ```
 **Background:** with Akka Cluster every node should know IPs/hostnames and ports of [cluster seed nodes](http://doc.akka.io/docs/akka/current/scala/cluster-usage.html#Joining_to_Seed_Nodes).
 Containers in Google Container Engine have dynamic IPs making it impossible to manage a list of static IPs for seed nodes.
 Some possible solutions are to use [etcd](https://github.com/coreos/etcd) directly or via [ConstructR](https://github.com/hseeberger/constructr) that utilizes etcd as Akka extension.
 However, Kubernetes also have [headless services](http://kubernetes.io/docs/user-guide/services/#headless-services).
 We are going to use it to expose all seed node IPs via DNS by having a headless service, which will be attached to each seed node through selector.

+**More about headless service**: In our case in [Discovery-service.yaml](../../../../Discovery-service.yaml) we create a headless service named `discovery-svc`, set `spec.clusterIP` to `None` and attach selector `name: seed-node` to it.
+The same selector is present in [Backend-seed.yaml](../../../../Backend-seed.yaml).
+This way all pods created out of backend seed deployment will run instance of `discovery-svc` service as well.
+Each instance of this service will register its IP under `discovery-svc.default.svc.cluster.local` DNS entry, where `default.svc.cluster.local` is a default [Kubernetes namespace](http://kubernetes.io/docs/user-guide/namespaces/).

 - Deploy headleass service:
   ```
   kubectl create -f Discovery-service.yaml